czhd-create/TextMiningwithR/README.md

 3. Besides Chapter 8 which uses a live jSON connection, the datasets are either from the abovementioned author's GitHub page or from Project Gutenberg, a library of free eBooks.
 Project Gutenberg's website's url is: https://www.gutenberg.org

-4. If you like to reach me, my email address: rtraining.help@gmail.com
+4. If you like to reach me, connect with me on LinkedIn.

 I hope you find my code helpful. - czhd-create